 For ACOs without FQHCs and RHCs in their network, we have observed one of our members in particular that has adapted their CCM strategy to outsource these services and has seen a 200% increase in CCM compliance in the past 12 months as a result.
 Given the labor intensity associated with CCM, services like ChartSpan, Wellbox and ThoroughCare have started to become more widely used by ACOs.

-We’d love to hear what other ACOs are doing to try and increase CCM compliance – feel free to comment below and share your best practices with us and others!
+We’d love to hear what other ACOs are doing to try and increase CCM compliance.
+Feel free to email us ([email protected]) and share your best practices with us!